 Co-Lin welcomes all military-related students and has long been recognized as a military-friendly institution by several agencies.
 Policies and procedures within this catalog will apply much the same for military-related students.
-The Veteran Services Office (VSO) can assist prospective and current military-related students in application, registration, financial aid, and other college processes whether a person is using military-related benefits or not.
-Satisfactory progress and attendance applies the same as any other student, yet the VSO can aid where military commitments compound these areas.
-Veterans who are attending college after a period of active duty in the armed forces may be eligible to receive undergraduate college credit.
-Inquiries about college credit for military service may be directed to the VSO.
-It is the military-related student's responsibility to notify the VSO of any changes to their student status while at Co-Lin.
+The Military Community Services Office (MCSO) can assist prospective and current military-related students in application, registration, financial aid, and other college processes whether a person is using military-related benefits or not.
+Satisfactory progress and attendance applies the same as any other student, yet the MCSO can aid where military commitments compound these areas.
+Former and current military members who are attending college after or during a period of service in the armed forces may be eligible to receive undergraduate college credit for military training.
+Inquiries about college credit related to military service may be directed to the MCSO.
+It is the military-related student's responsibility to notify the MCSO of any changes to their student status while at Co-Lin.

 This institution is approved to offer GI Bill® educational benefits by the Mississippi State Approving Agency.
 The Mississippi State Approving Agency (SAA) is the approving authority of education and training programs for Mississippi.
-The SAA office investigates complaints of GI Bill beneficiaries.
-While most complaints should initially follow the school grievance policy, if the situation cannot be resolved at the school, the beneficiary should contact the SAA office via email at saa@msva.ms.gov.
+The SAA office investigates complaints of GI Bill® beneficiaries.
+While most complaints should initially follow the college's grievance policy, if the situation cannot be resolved at the college, the beneficiary should contact the SAA office via email at saa@msva.ms.gov.